Skycoder42/QHotkey/README.md

 ## Technical
 ### Requirements
- - I built it with Qt 5.7, but may work with earlier versions, too
+ - Explicit support is only given down to the latest Qt LTS, but may work with earlier versions, too
  - At least the QtGui-Module (a QGuiApplication).
 Hotkeys on console based applications are not supported (By the operating systems).
 You can however create a gui application without any visible window.
  - C++11